gravitational/gravity/docs/6.x/overview.md

 cloud accounts, bare metal servers, VMware environments or even into air-gapped servers not connected to the Internet.

-The Cluster Image can be installed on any modern Linux kernal across multiple machines through a web browser GUI or CLI installation wizard to create a resilient Kubernetes cluster.
+The Cluster Image can be installed across multiple Linux machines through a web browser GUI or CLI installation wizard to create a resilient Kubernetes cluster.
 This process is completely autonomous and does not require any dependencies from outside the Cluster Image.

 When a Cluster is up and running, Gravity eases the operational burden of managing it.
 Each Cluster includes the `gravity` daemon that acts as a "Kubernetes hypervisor", continuously monitoring the health of Kubernetes services and re-configuring them, if necessary.
-In addition, each Gravity Cluster contains an authentication gateway which allows ops teams to remotely troubleshoot and push updates to many instances of the same appliance either via SSH or via Kubernetes API, even if they are located behind a firewall.
+In addition, each Gravity Cluster contains an authentication gateway which allows ops teams to remotely troubleshoot and push updates to many instances of the same appliance either via SSH or Kubernetes API, even if they are located behind a firewall.

+The Gravity Community Edition is open sourced [on Github](https://github.com/gravitational/gravity) if you want to dive into the code.
+This documentation is also available in the Github repository, so feel free to create an issue or pull request if you have comments.

 This overview will walk you through the basic concepts of Gravity and explain how it is used to solve the operational challenges that typically arise when